 Animal Care Certificate: All projects involving the use of living animals require an animal care certificate.

 Human Ethics/Human Stem Cells: Every project involving human or human stem cells requires the approval of the Research Ethics Board of the principal investigator’s institution.

-The Cancer Research Society is committed to ensuring that high quality biospecimens are used in the research that it funds.
-For this reason, the Cancer Research Society requires that:
+The Cancer Research Society is committed to ensuring that high quality biospecimens are used in research that it funds, as these yield high and reproducible quality data.

-Required certificates may follow the application’s approval for funding, but must all be received before the payment of the first installment.
+To register for free in the CTRNet quality assurance program click here.
+Required certificates may follow the application’s approval for funding, but must all be received before the payment of the first instalment.